adrianmuzzi/Man-Horse-Scripts/CrossCounter/README.md

  Leads to the *Edit User* menu for the user selected from the user list.

 - ### all
-Leads to the *edit all users* menu.
+Leads to the *Edit All Users* menu.

 - ### groups
 Leads to the *Groups Menu*.